 Large, sluggish, high-pressure systems (or anticyclones) create the most dramatic and widespread tropospheric ducts due to subsidence.
 Subsidence inversions in high-pressure systems are created by air that is sinking.
 As air descends, it is compressed and heated.
-Layers of warmer air-temperature inversions-often form between 500 and 3000 m (1500-10,000 ft) altitude, as shown in Fig 21.26.
+Layers of warmer air - temperature inversions - often form between 500 and 3000 m (1500-10,000 ft) altitude, as shown in Fig 20.26.
 Ducts usually intensify during the evening and early morning hours, when surface temperatures drop and suppress the tendency for daytime ground-warmed air to rise.
-In the Northern
+In the Northern Hemisphere, the longest and strongest radio paths usually lie to the south of high-pressure centers.
+See Fig 20.27.

-Fig 21.25-Temperature and dewpoint profile of an earlymorning radiation inversion.
+Fig 20.25-Temperature and dewpoint profile of an early-morning radiation inversion.
 Fog may form near the ground.
 The midday surface temperature would be at least 30°C.

-Fig 21.26-Temperature and humidity profile across an elevated duct at 1000 m altitude.
-Such inversions typically form in summertime high-pressure systems.
+Fig 20.26-Temperature and humidity profile across an elevated duct at 1000-m altitude.
+Such inversions typically form in summertime highpressure systems.
 Note the air is very dry in the inversion.